cypress-io/cypress/docs/source/guides/core-concepts/stubs-spies-clocks.md

+---
 title: Stubs, Spies, Clocks
 comments: true
 ---

+{% note info %}
-# What You'll Learn
+### {% fa fa-graduation-cap %} What You'll Learn

-- which libraries Cypress includes to provide typical testing functionality
+- Which libraries Cypress includes to provide typical testing functionality
-- how to use stubs for asserting that code was called but preventing it from executing
+- How to use stubs for asserting that code was called but preventing it from executing
-- how to use spies for asserting that code was called without interfering with its execution
+- How to use spies for asserting that code was called without interfering with its execution
-- how to control time for deterministically testing code that is time-dependent
+- How to control time for deterministically testing code that is time-dependent
-- how Cypress improves and extends the included libraries
+- How Cypress improves and extends the included libraries
+{% endnote %}

 # Capabilities